Lala was

 Do your dance moves make you feel like a hacker; tempestuous truths not yet reckoned.
-And other inconsequential thoughts and words.
+And other inquiring thoughts and words.

 Hello and welcome